AmeyaWagh/General_linux_Software_Installers/README.md

 -------------------------------------------

-To install ros run ..
+To install ros, run the following.

-For indigo
+* For indigo
 ```
 ./install_ROS_indigo
 ```

-For Kinetic
+* For Kinetic
 ```
 ./install_ROS_Kinetic
 ```